AardraMR/water-quality-prediction/README.md

- Week 2 – Model Training & Testing
+  Model Training & Testing

  📌 Objective
-In this week, we trained and evaluated machine learning models to predict **water potability** (0 = not safe, 1 = safe) using physicochemical parameters such as pH, Hardness, Solids, Chloramines, Sulfate, Conductivity, Organic Carbon, Trihalomethanes, and Turbidity.
+we trained and evaluated machine learning models to predict **water potability** (0 = not safe, 1 = safe) using physicochemical parameters such as pH, Hardness, Solids, Chloramines, Sulfate, Conductivity, Organic Carbon, Trihalomethanes, and Turbidity.

 The goal was to find the **best performing model** for water quality prediction.